vcvpaiva/ConstructiveModalLogic/README.md

 # Constructive Modal Logics

-(including Hybrid and Description logics)
+This page lists my work in constructive modal logics, including Hybrid and Description logics, as they are in the same family.

-online bibliography started, needs updating
+I started an online bibliography, but  that needs updating

 https://docs.google.com/document/pub?id=1ASo__R-_Bzq9D9lGUo0xrfIxt_I9az7oqSg-wmP1K10